City of Military Glory: Kalach-na-Donu

 Kalach-na-Donu, located 80 km west of Volgograd, was the scene of heavy fighting between Soviet troops and troops of the Nazi 6th Army under the command of Friedrich Paulus.
 Battles intensified in July 1942, and the standoff between the two armies lasted until 31 August 1942.
 In November 1942, Soviet troops to the southwest of the city, and troops from the Stalingrad fronts, met in the southwest of the town and eventually encircling Nazi troops near Stalingrad.
 In all, some 54,000 Soviet troops were killed in battles in the area of the city, and 454 Soviet aviators were killed in dog fights above the city.

-Kalach-na-Donu was conferred the status of “City of Military Glory” by President Medvedev on March 25, 2010, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".
+Kalach-na-Donu was conferred the status of "City of Military Glory" by President Medvedev on March 25, 2010, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

 A ceremony was held in the Moscow Kremlin on May 4, 2010 at which the city was represented by the Head of the Municipal Administration, Vladimir Krishtal, and honorary citizen, Major-General and Professor of the FSB Academy, Yevgeny Mokhov.

 Khabarovsk

 The city of Khabarovsk in the Russian Far Eastern Krai of the same name (of which it is the capital city), named after Russian explorer Yerofey Khabarov who built the first of many forts among the Amur River in the 17th century, was in the Second World War the headquarters for the Far Eastern Military District and the command center for the Soviet Armed Forces units stationed in the Far East.
-Due to “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland” in the wartime years, especially as command hub during the final weeks of the Pacific theater, on November 3, 2012, President Putin bestowed the bemerited "City of Military Glory" title to the city in accordance with Presidential Law No.2012-1468.
+Due to "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland" in the wartime years, especially as command hub during the final weeks of the Pacific theater, on November 3, 2012, President Putin bestowed the "City of Military Glory" title to the city in accordance with Presidential Law No.2012-1468.

 Kolpino

-Due to the city's and its citizens' role in the Siege of Leningrad from 1941 to 1944, for the “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland” Kolpino was conferred the title of "City of Military Glory" in accordance with Presidential Law-No.2011-587 on May 5, 2011 by President Medvedev.
+Due to the city's and its citizens' role in the Siege of Leningrad from 1941 to 1944, for the "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland" Kolpino was conferred the title of "City of Military Glory" in accordance with Presidential Law-No.2011-587 on May 5, 2011 by President Medvedev.
 The city witnessed some of the bitterest fighting of the almost 3-year siege between the Soviets and the Germans.

 Kovrov

-For the great “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland” especially during the great Battle of Moscow in 1941 in which the city was caught in the action, Kovrov City, Vladimir Oblast received the honored title of "City of Military Glory" by President Medvedev by virtue of Presidential Law No.2011-1456 on November 3, 2011.
+For the "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland" especially during the Battle of Moscow in 1941 in which the city was caught in the action, Kovrov City, Vladimir Oblast received the title of "City of Military Glory" by President Medvedev by virtue of Presidential Law No.2011-1456 on November 3, 2011.